daturadev/CPNSuite/README.md

-# CPNSuite
+# SSNope
 ---
-*CPNSuite is a cybersecurity/software-development POC written using Python and JSON as a storage solution.
+*SSNope is a cybersecurity/software-development POC written using Python and JSON as a storage solution.
 It is not intended to be used for illegitimate purposes and was created out of legitimate-interest.*

 This Python script serves as a simple tool for generating and validating Social Security Numbers (SSNs) and Credit Privacy Numbers (CPNs) based on state-specific area mappings.
 It utilizes various libraries, including colorama for colored terminal output, random for generating random numbers, and selenium for web scraping to validate the generated numbers.